jverzani/AMRVW.jl/examples/amrvw.md

-This patttern is encoded in the `qr_factorization` function, mentioned above.
+This pattern is encoded in the `qr_factorization` function, mentioned above.
 For any Hessenberg matrix it can be employed:

 ```